 - By this time, you likely know the basics of how to write a resume, but that shouldn’t stop you from using a resume template to make the process easier.

-- Templates are good for organisation and structure so the ATS can parse your resume.
+- Templates are good for organisation and structure so the ATS can parse your CV.
 So, don’t be wary of using one for your senior account executive CV!

-- As a senior employee, you likely have a host of additional responsibilities that don’t necessarily fit under your work experience.
+- As a senior employee, you probably have a range of additional responsibilities that don’t necessarily fall under your work experience.

-- You can always include optional sections like certifications or projects to highlight experience that isn’t exactly a job.
-Of course, employers prefer to see work experience, but don’t shy away from using these sections if they’re relevant.
+- You can always include optional sections like certifications or projects to highlight experience that’s not quite a job.
+Of course, employers prefer to see work experience, but don’t avoid using these sections if they’re relevant.

 Why this CV works

-- If you’re applying for a senior position, you should intentionally demonstrate growth throughout your experience section.
-When aiming to progress your career, you should always emphasise your past development (such as if you advanced from a trainee to an executive, for example).
+- If you’re applying for a more senior position, you should intentionally demonstrate growth throughout your experience section.
+When looking to progress in your career, you should always emphasise your past development (such as if you advanced from an intern to an executive, for example).

 - We’d recommend using a reverse-chronological format to showcase how you’ve progressed in your career.

-- You’re at the level of expertise where formatting your resume nicely really counts, so pay special attention to the format of your enterprise account executive CV.
+- You’re at the level of expertise where formatting your CV nicely really counts, so pay special attention to the format of your enterprise account executive CV.

 - Reading from left to right, you can “flip” the arrangement of your CV to your advantage.
 If your experience is the real showstopper, place it on the left in block format.
 If you’d rather highlight your skills, keep those on the left.